HanShaoll/PQD-1D-model/README.md

 1. A simulated Power Quality Disturbance (PQD) database

-2. 1D multi-label classification code implementations using ResNet, MobileNet, and DenseNet
+2. 1D multi-label classification code implementations using ResNet, MobileNet, and DenseNet in Keras

 3. Pretrained model files for reproducibility